Pascal-Flores/Chrome-extension-Tinkercad-Circuits-SVG-Extractor/readme.md

 2. You have now a .zip file.
 Extract it in an empty directory.
 3. Open google chrome and go to the [extensions page](chrome://extensions/).
 4. Enable the "Developer mode" and click on "Load unpacked".
-5. Select the repository folder.
+5. Select the extension directory.
 6. Done !

 ## From source